MilkMilkMilky/scalable-rectpack/README.md

 ## Overview

-The Scalable 2D Rectangle Packing Tool is a flexible and efficient solution for the 2D bin packing problem, where rectangles of varying sizes need to be placed inside a bounded area with minimal wasted space.
+The Scalable 2D Rectangle Packing Tool is a comprehensive solution for the 2D bin packing problem, combining powerful optimization algorithms with an intuitive web-based visualization interface.
+This project demonstrates advanced constraint programming techniques to efficiently pack rectangles of varying sizes into bounded areas while minimizing wasted space.

+### Why `scalable-rectpack`?

+-   **🚀 High Performance**: Built upon Google OR-Tools CP-SAT solver, our library delivers state-of-the-art optimization capabilities for even the most complex packing scenarios.
+-   **🎨 Interactive Visualization**: Explore solutions with a rich, real-time web interface powered by NiceGUI, making it easy to understand and debug packing strategies.
+-   **⚙️ Flexible Configuration**: Tailor the algorithm to your needs with options for equal or independent dimension shrinking, and choose between per-box or global optimization strategies.
+-   **📊 Real-time Insights**: Monitor the optimization process with live execution logs and performance metrics, giving you clear visibility into how solutions are found.
+-   **🔧 Seamless Integration**: Whether you prefer a programmatic approach with our Python API or interactive exploration via the web interface, `scalable-rectpack` offers versatile tools for researchers, developers, and practitioners alike.

-## Features
+## Core Library Features

+Our library is designed to be both scalable and adaptable, offering:

-- 📏 Scalable & Flexible – Supports rectangles with adjustable dimensions and constraints.
+-   📏 **Scalable & Flexible**: Handles rectangles with adjustable dimensions and constraints, adapting to diverse packing requirements.
-- ⚡ Optimization-Driven – Minimizes wasted area while ensuring feasible placement.
+-   ⚡ **Optimization-Driven**: Focuses on minimizing wasted area while guaranteeing feasible placement within containers.
-- 🧩 General-Purpose – Applicable in layout design, photo walls, cutting stock, game level
+-   🧩 **General-Purpose**: Applicable across various domains, including layout design, photo walls, cutting stock, and game level design.
-- 📊 Visualization Ready – Integrated plotting functions to visualize packing results.
-- 🔬 Research & Practical Use – Useful both for algorithmic experimentation and real-world
+-   🎯 **Dual-Phase Optimization**: Employs a unique two-phase approach: first minimizing the number of boxes, then optimizing item shrinkage for maximum efficiency.
+-   🔧 **Configurable Parameters**: Offers fine-grained control over algorithm behavior, including time limits, equal shrink options, and per-box optimization.
+-   📈 **Performance Monitoring**: Provides detailed execution logs and optimization status tracking for deep insights into the solving process.

 ## Installation

+### Core Package
-To install the project, run the following command:
+To install the core package, run the following command:

 ```bash
 python -m pip install git+https://github.com/MilkMilkMilky/scalable-rectpack.git